 Group Qualification Sample Clauses

 Group Qualification.
 In order to qualify as an employer and to maintain eligibility for this employer group health plan, the Group must be a bona fide person (including sole proprietors or self-employed individuals), firm, corporation, company (including limited liability companies), partnership (including limited liability partnerships), labor union or political subdivision.
-In addition, the Group must:
+In addition, the Group must: a. accept billing on a consolidated basis and collect any required employee contributions via payroll deductions; b. be actively engaged in a legal business activity; c. be licensed to conduct business in the state and obtain other business licenses as required by law; d. cover at least one common-law Eligible Employee who is not an owner; and e. have a status as a legal entity with authority to contract for health insurance coverage and not be formed primarily for the purpose of buying health insurance.

 Group Qualification.
-In order to qualify as an employer and to maintain eligibility for this employer health insurance Contract, the Group must be a bona fide person (including sole proprietors or self-employed individuals), firm, corporation (including Limited Liability Corporations, or LLCs), partnership (including Limited Liability Partnerships (LLPs)), labor union or political subdivision.
-In order to be eligible, a Group must: • accept billing on a consolidated basis and collect any required employee contributions via payroll deductions; • be actively engaged in legal business activity; • be licensed to conduct business in the state and obtain other business licenses as required by law; • provide workers' compensation insurance to all employees legally required to be so insured; • have employed an average of at least one employee during the previous calendar year, and employ at least one employee on the first day of the plan year.
-In all cases, a bona fide employer-employee relationship must exist in order for a Group to be eligible; and • have a status as a legal entity with authority to contract for health insurance coverage and not be formed primarily for purposes of buying health insurance.
+In order to qualify as an employer and to maintain eligibility for this employer health insurance Contract, the Group must be a bona fide person (including sole proprietors or self-employed individuals), firm, corporation (including Limited Liability Corporations, or LLCs), partnership (including Limited Liability Partnerships (LLPs)), association or trust, labor union or political subdivision.
+In order to be eligible, a Group must: accept billing on a consolidated basis and collect any required employee contributions via payroll deductions; be actively engaged in legal business activity; be licensed to conduct business in the state and obtain other business licenses as required by law; provide workers' compensation insurance to all employees legally required to be so insured; have employed an average of at least one employee during the previous calendar year, and employ at least one employee on the first day of the plan year.
+In all cases, a bona fide employer-employee relationship must exist in order for a Group to be eligible; and have a status as a legal entity with authority to contract for health insurance coverage and not be formed primarily for purposes of buying health insurance.

 Related to Group Qualification